EngineerBetter/engineerbetter-hugo/content/blog/ci-shootout-inputs-and-outputs.md

 In configuring our Tekton pipeline to trigger hourly, we had to configure three separate Kubernetes resources using about 60 lines of YAML (for reference, configuring an hourly run of Concourse involved deploying nothing and 4 lines of YAML).

 Several things raised our eyebrows whilst configuring triggers for our Tekton pipeline.
-First of all we'll revisit an issue identified with triggering in Jenkins - this won't work for environments that have ingress disabled, unless there's some more network configuration performed.
+First we revisit the issue identified with triggering in Jenkins - it only works if the CI server is accessible from the public internet.

 Secondly, the number of moving parts involved to configure something as simple as an hourly run of our pipeline seemed excessively complicated, probably due to the fact that Tekton is Kubernetes native and there's no getting around implementing it this way without introducing layers of abstraction over Tekton.